-Sharp's Pygmy Japanese Maple will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
-It has a low canopy.
-It grows at a slow rate, and under ideal conditions can be expected to live for 60 years or more.
+Tamukeyama Japanese Maple will grow to be about 7 feet tall at maturity, with a spread of 10 feet.
+It tends to be a little leggy, with a typical clearance of 3 feet from the ground, and is suitable for planting under power lines.
+It grows at a slow rate, and under ideal conditions can be expected to live for 80 years or more.

-This shrub does best in full sun to partial shade.
+This tree does best in full sun to partial shade.
 You may want to keep it away from hot, dry locations that receive direct afternoon sun or which get reflected sunlight, such as against the south side of a white wall.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selected variety of a species not originally from North America.

-Sharp's Pygmy Japanese Maple makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
-Because of its height, it is often used as a 'thriller' in the 'spiller-thriller' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
+Tamukeyama Japanese Maple is a fine choice for the yard, but it is also a good selection for planting in outdoor pots and containers.
+Because of its height, it is often used as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
 It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.